Installation

 -

 When connecting the power supply, be aware of the distance between the device and the power supply.
 The device should be connected as close as possible to the power supply so that the length of the connecting cable is kept to a minimum.
 If cable connections are made improperly it may cause the device to malfunction.
-It is recommended to use a 16 AWG or 18 AWG cable if the device is far from the power supply.
+It is recommended to use a 16 AWG or 18 AWG cable if the product is far from the power supply.
 The connection distance may differ depending on the standard of the cable used and the installation environment.
-The device supports both DC 24 V and DC 12 V power, so check the maximum length according to the cable specification to ensure that the unit is properly powered.
+This product supports both DC 24 V and DC 12 V power, so check the maximum length according to the cable specification to ensure that the unit is properly powered.

-DO NOT extend the length of power cable when using the power adapter.
+- DO NOT extend the length of power cable when using the power adapter.

-DO NOT use the CAT5 UTP 2-Wire for power supply purpose.
+- DO NOT use the CAT5 UTP 2-Wire for power supply purpose.

 Network Connection